 Here are a few additional travel tips that you may find useful for your Uji day trip:

-• If you want to maximize your time in Uji, aim to be in Uji by 9:30am so you can comfortably see everything on this itinerary.
+- Arrive in Uji before 9:30am so you can comfortably see everything on this itinerary.

-• Uji is a safe city for solo female travellers.
+- Uji is a safe city for solo female travellers, even when I hiked solo to the view point.

 How to travel from Kyoto to Uji